score-spec/score-humanitec/examples/03-dependencies/README.md

 `Humanitec` makes sure that all the dependencies that the workload needs are up and available during the deployment.
 These could be other workloads and services, resources (such as database, or DNS records), or even whole environments, scripted with Terraform.

-In this example `score.yaml` file describes a workload that needs a `backend` (another workload), a PostgreSQL database instance, and a shared DNS record:
+In this example `score.yaml` file describes a workload that needs a `backend` (another workload), a PostgreSQL database instance for storing sensitive data, and a shared DNS record:

 ```yaml
 apiVersion: score.sh/v1b1